LimePoint/opschain/docs/developing_resources.md

 Resources and the resource types are the building blocks for OpsChain changes.
 After following this guide you should understand:

-- the relationship between resources, resource types, controllers and actions.
+- the relationship between resources, resource types, controllers and actions
 - how to use the OpsChain logger to assist with resource development
 - how to create your own custom step runner Dockerfiles